eclipse-oniro-mirrors/third_party_cangjie_compiler/README.md

 For more details on the LLVM toolchain and backend tools, refer to the [LLVM Command Guide](https://llvm.org/docs/CommandGuide/).

 - **OS**: The Cangjie compiler and LLVM toolchain currently support Windows x86-64, Linux x86-64/AArch64, and Mac x86/arm64.
 HarmonyOS support is under development.
 In addition to native compilation, the Cangjie compiler supports cross-compiling binaries for the ohos-aarch64 platform.
-For details, see the Cangjie SDK Integration and Build Guide](https://gitcode.com/Cangjie/cangjie_build).
+For details, see the [Cangjie SDK Integration and Build Guide](https://gitcode.com/Cangjie/cangjie_build) and [Platform Support Roadmap](#platform-support-roadmap).

 ## Directory Structure